diegargon/SimpleDerivador/README.md

   * web interface (very basic interface)
   * Optional ESP32 Power Meter option (using a clamp)

-## Q&A
+## FAQ/Q&A

-Will you add support for read data directly from X inverter? probably not (i will not add),
+Will you add support for read data directly from X solar inverter?
+I will not add, and probably if someone want add first we need some code cleanup and rewrite.

-Will you add support for read data directly from a shelly device? perhaps, not a priority
+Will you add support for read data directly from a shelly device?
+Yes.
+Need a rewrite for make MQTT optional but yes i planning add it.

 ## Testing Software: